Otonom-Launchpad/otonom-docs/IMPLEMENTATION_PLAN.md

 # Otonom Fund - Implementation Plan

 This document outlines the implementation plan for the Otonom Fund project, focusing on creating a simplified version that demonstrates the end-to-end user journey for the Solana Colosseum Breakout Hackathon.
+The resulting Minimum Viable Product (MVP) from this plan is deployed and accessible at: **[https://pad.otonom.fund](https://pad.otonom.fund)**.
+(For main project information, litepaper, and pitch deck, please visit **[https://otonom.fund](https://otonom.fund)**).

 ## Core User Journey